munieswar/FTALive-Sessions/content/data/moderndatawarehouse/introduction.md

 "A modern data warehouse lets you bring together all your data at any scale easily, and to get insights through analytical dashboards, operational reports, or advanced analytics for all your users." – Azure Docs

 ## Why build a Modern Data Warehouse
+* Seperate transactional data from historical data
+* Support data-driven decision making within organisations
 * Support modern business requirements and scenarios!
-* Support data-driven decision making within organisations
 * Advanced Analytics workloads (AI/ML)
 * Data exploration and discovery (Data Democratization)
 * Cost efficiency